"The only law the Heart teaches is Unconditional Love."

-Some of us can experience an unpleasant feeling of fear and discomfort when we see a figure of authority i.e. a policeman or a teacher, or our bosses, or when we are in a legal setting and so forth.
+Some people can experience fear and discomfort when faced with figures resembling the powers of authority i.e. a policeman, a teacher, boss, and so forth.

-On the surface it may appear that we are in fear of the authority because they have the power to prosecute us thus making them appear “higher” than us.
+On the surface, it may appear that the fear is there because authoritative figures have the power to prosecute us.

 Authority In Depth

-More ideas would have later been introduced into our life by other people who such as our friends, our teachers, our bosses and so forth.
-Through them we would have enforced and refined the Ideas of right and wrong.
+More ideas would have later been introduced into our life by others in our social circles such as our friends, our teachers, our bosses and so forth.
+Through them, we would have enforced and refined the Ideas of right and wrong.

-Let us explore the cause of attachments to these Ideas so that we can properly address the fear.
+Let us explore the possible causes of attachments to these Ideas so that one can properly understand and address the fears.

 Importance Of Addressing Authority

-The Fear of authority can make one feel guilty when they don’t follow the rules or when they accidently break a rule.
+The Fear of authority can make one feel guilty when they don’t follow rules or when they accidently go out of line.

-The Fear of authority can also create unhealthy relationships.
-It can make one feel inferior or imperfect when there is a more “authoritive” or "powerful" person standing in front of them.
+The Fear of authority can also affect the relationships we have with others.
+It can make one feel inferior or imperfect in the presence of another Self who is more “authoritative” or "powerful".

-Also, it can produce great fears of expressing one’s own opinion/disagreement with others especially when one is in the presence of an authoritative figure i.e. one's own parents, one's own boss and so forth.
+Also, it can produce great fears of expressing one’s own opinions or disagreeing with others especially when one is in the presence of an authoritative figure i.e. one's own parents, one's own boss and so forth.

-Do you often feel angered when someone has not done something exact to the rules?
+Do you often feel angered when someone is not following the rules?

-When one is so focused on following the ideas of right and wrong all the time, i.e. on the laws and regulations one can also forget to listen to their “heart” and become stuck in the analytical / intellectual thoughts of the mind.
+When one is so focused on following the ideas of right and wrong all the time, i.e. on the laws and regulations, one can also forget to listen to their “heart” and become stuck in the analytical / intellectual realms of the mind.

 Path Of Creator